 A vehicle with ABS may require a longer distance to stop on loose or uneven surfaces, such as gravel or snow, than a vehicle without antilock.
-Slow down, and allow a greater distance between vehicles under those conditions.

 The vehicle stability assist (VSA) system helps to stabilize the vehicle during cornering if the vehicle turns more or less than desired.
 It also assists you in maintaining traction while accelerating on loose or slippery road surfaces.
 It does this by regulating the engine's output and by selectively applying the brakes.